 Baking soda has been known actually to remove odors caused by bacteria and germs.
 Thankfully, this substance can be readily available in every home.
 Thus, expanding your chances of having cleaner insoles in a few hours.

-At morning, for instance, remove baking soda through the means of vacuum or just shake them off before inserting the insoles back into your shoes.
+In the morning, for instance, remove baking soda through the means of a vacuum or just shake them off before inserting the insoles back into your shoes.

 Vinegar is another inexpensive substance readily available in your pantry.
 It is, in fact, known for its anti-microbial properties.
 It may not be as strong as commercial cleaners, but it is still a good disinfectant.

 We already know how hydrogen peroxide and isopropyl alcohol clean our wounds.
-They remove odor-causing bacteria through neutralizing them.
+They remove odor-causing bacteria by neutralizing them.

 To use, dampen insoles with any of these chemicals.
 Wait for them to air dry.